discourse/message_bus/README.md

 MessageBus implements a Server to Server channel based protocol and Server to Web Client protocol (using polling, long-polling or long-polling + streaming)

-Long-polling is implemented using Rack Hijack and Thin::Async, all common Ruby web server can run MessageBus (Thin, Puma, Unicorn) and handle a large amount of concurrent connections that wait on messages.
+Since long-polling is implemented using Rack Hijack and Thin::Async, all common Ruby web servers (Thin, Puma, Unicorn, Passenger) can run MessageBus and handle a large number of concurrent connections that wait on messages.

-MessageBus is implemented as Rack middleware and can be used by and Rails / Sinatra or pure Rack application.
+MessageBus is implemented as Rack middleware and can be used by any Rails / Sinatra or pure Rack application.

 ## Try it out!